chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 ### Click Block
 Emits a signal when clicked on.
 Configurations:
-- Activation Time: Amount of time to delay output.
+- Activation Time: How long it activates for.
 Default is 1.
 - Max Distance: How far you can click this block.
 Default is 32.
 - Toggleable: Whether if this block acts like a switch.
 Default is true.